matdechiara/1002yeast/README.md

-——
+# First Pipeline: NON-REFERENCE MATERIAL
-## This pipeline extracts all the non-reference material from a large set of assemblies ##
+### This pipeline extracts all the non-reference material from a large set of assemblies ##
 ——

 _Dependencies:_